-First and foremost, internet in China is slow, and VPNs cannot speed up your internet connection.
+First and foremost, the internet in China is slow, and VPNs cannot speed up your internet connection.
 China has some of the slowest internet speeds in the world, with an average download speed of only 2.4 Mbps.
 A VPN cannot help with this.
 This puts China in 141st place for global internet speeds.

 Do VPNs work on mobile devices in China?

 Generally speaking, VPNs do not work well on mobile devices in China.
-The reason for this is because most mobile devices utilize IPSec encryption with VPNs, which can be detected and blocked by the Great Firewall.
+The reason for this is that most mobile devices utilize IPSec encryption with VPNs, which can be detected and blocked by the Great Firewall.

 The trick to obfuscate traffic with an extra layer of HTTPS encryption is difficult to do with mobile devices, but some VPN services may offer this.